Kale Fried Rice is one of my favorite fake-out take-out meals to ever come out of my kitchen!

 As I was making the fried rice I thought it’d be nice to pump it up with egg, edamame, or broccoli, but seriously, it is perfect as is.
 Try it once as written then add whatever it is your heart desires to the next batch.
 Which there WILL be!

 Start the Kale Fried Rice by making the delicious, sesame-chicken-esque sauce.
-You’ll need 2 Tablespoons each mirin (available in the Asian foods aisle at the grocery store) and soy sauce (packets do in a pinch ) as well as 2 teaspoons sesame oil and 1 teaspoon maple syrup.
+You’ll need 2 Tablespoons each mirin (available in the Asian foods aisle at the grocery store) and gluten-free tamari or soy sauce if you don’t need the dish to be GF, as well as 2 teaspoons sesame oil and 1 teaspoon maple syrup.

 I was real, I mean REAL skeptical about adding maple syrup to the sauce, but it is ace.
 You can’t pick out the flavor, but it adds an awesome, slightly-sweet contrast to the salty soy sauce.
 MMM!
 Ok, mix all the ingredients in a small bowl, then set it aside.